msti64-wq/Cretexchange_temp/replit.md

 ## User Preferences
 Preferred communication style: Simple, everyday language.

+## Testing Environment
+**IMPORTANT**: Testing is done in the PRODUCTION environment, NOT development.
+The development database is separate from production.
+Test accounts like LD1, LO1 exist in the production database only.

 ## Recent Updates (Nov 25, 2025)
 - ✅ **Identity document support for fraud prevention**: New `identity_documents` table stores government-issued ID documents for drivers and owners
 - ✅ **Stripe Identity API integration**: Added functions to create Stripe Identity verification sessions and link documents to connected accounts